tymjackson/mPaternity/README.md

 Download most recent .tar.gz file. mPaternity1.0.tar.gz is decrepit.

-To install library in R from a local directory, using the following command:
+To install library in R from a local directory, use the following command:

 > install.packages("path_to_tar.gz_file", repos=NULL, type="source")